SIGHT Programme Case Study: MyRenalCare

 COVID and the UK lockdown impacted Glyconics quite heavily as many patients, who would normally be enrolled in their clinical studies, had to ‘shield’ and were unable to participate.
-Portsmouth University Hospital and SIGHT have been able to assist them to keep on track by supplying frozen samples.
+Portsmouth Hospitals University NHS Trust and SIGHT have been able to assist them to keep on track by supplying frozen samples.
 This enabled the research to continue.

-SIGHT gave Glyconics access to the Wessex AHSN as well as Portsmouth University Hospital clinicians.
-The SIGHT Programme has not only allowed Glyconics to get recognition for what they are doing but, also, gain access and credibility with clinicians in order to have clinical conversations and refine the product offering.
+SIGHT also gave Glyconics access to the Wessex AHSN as well as Portsmouth Hospitals University NHS Trust clinicians.
+The SIGHT Programme has not only allowed Glyconics to get recognition for what they are doing, but also gain access and credibility with clinicians in order to have clinical conversations and refine the product offering.

-Glyconics felt that partners such as University or Portsmouth, Portsmouth University Hospital and the SIGHT Programme allowed them to gain knowledge in areas where their strengths did not previously lie i.e. regulatory expertise.
+Glyconics felt that partners such as the University of Portsmouth, Portsmouth Hospitals University NHS Trust and the SIGHT Programme allowed them to gain knowledge in areas where their strengths did not previously lie i.e. regulatory expertise.
 In turn, by sharing their journey, others in a similar situation or with comparable goals can learn and benefit from the information and experiences of Glyconics.
 They have found that the level of one-to-one engagement provided through the SIGHT Programme is outstanding and they have never experienced anything like it elsewhere.

 SIGHT helps provide knowledge to progress the project.
 Company’s CEO, Kam Pooni, believes that many great innovations are probably being lost because people do not know how to navigate the development and commercialisation process.
 SIGHT helps to bridge that gap and provides suitable access and resources to help innovators gain ground and traction with their solutions.